Benefits of Chemical Peels

 What does Chemical Peel do?

 The outer portion of the skin (epidermis) is composed of multiple layers of epidermal cells.
 These cells provide a barrier against the environment, protecting deeper, more delicate tissues, and also prevent against dehydration.
-As we age, our skin natural exfoliation is slowing down, the old and damaged sells stick to each other and preventing your serums or moisturising product to penetrate where it need it the most.
-The glue like substance holding those cells together and your skin starts to look dull and lifeless.
+As we age, our skin's natural exfoliation is slowing down, the old and damaged sells stick to each other and prevent your serums or moisturising product to penetrate where it needs it the most.
+The glue-like substance holding those cells together and your skin starts to look dull and lifeless.
 That’s when Chemical peels come to the rescue.

 Speeding up this exfoliation process with Chemical peels can instantly restore a more youthful glow to the skin and address other subtle signs of the aging process.